cap-js/docs/guides/databases.md

-When you run your server with `cds watch`  during development, an in-memory database is bootstrapped automatically, with SQL DDL statements generated based on your CDS models automatically.
+When you run your server with `cds watch`  during development, an in-memory database is bootstrapped automatically, with SQL DDL statements generated based on your CDS models.
 You can also do this manually with  the CLI command `cds compile --to sql`.

-For example, given these CDS models (derivated from [*cap/samples/bookshop*](https://github.com/SAP-samples/cloud-cap-samples/tree/main/bookshop)):
+For example, given these CDS models (derived from [*cap/samples/bookshop*](https://github.com/SAP-samples/cloud-cap-samples/tree/main/bookshop)):

 ::: code-group